This tracker was launched July 15, 2022. It was last updated October 3, 2022.

 Allegations: Plaintiff, citizens group, brought a case against Formosa Plastics Corp. seeking declaratory judgment, monetary relief, and injunctive relief.
 Plaintiff alleged that plastic pellet nurdles were being illegally dumped into Texas waterways without a permit in violation of permits under the Clean Water Act (CWA).
 Filed 7/31/2017.

 Status: The Court affirmed the Plaintiff claim for declaratory judgment and issued monetary and injunctive relief against the Defendant with a focus on future permit violations.
 The court also awarded attorney's fees and sanctions for past violations.
 The parties agreed to a $50 million settlement over the CWA claims.
 Following the settlement agreement from the case in district court, the parties disagreed over whether Formosa's payment and reporting obligations are triggered only on a "new discharge" of plastics or on "visual detection" of plastics irrespective of when those plastics had actually been discharged from Formosa properties.
 On March 21, 2022 the US District Court (Southern District of Texas, Victoria Division) rejected Formosa’s request to pause cleanup of waterways, and ruled that the consent decree that was signed mandates that decontamination must continue until decontamination efforts do more harm than good.
+See the order here.
 Previously, the case went to the 5th circuit.
 San Antonio Bay Estuarine Waterkeeper v.
 Formosa Plastics Corp., 852 Fed.
 Appx.
 816 (5th Cir.
 2021) The case was reversed and remanded for further proceedings.
 The district court was instructed to reconsider the responsibilities of the Monitor in light of the Court's conclusion that the consent decree, as a whole, contemplated only post-Consent Decree discharges.

 Sierra Club v.
 Coca Cola, No. 4:21-cv-04644 (N.D.
 Cal.
 2021)

 Allegations: Plaintiff, environmental group, brought an action against Coca-Cola and BlueTriton Brands, Inc. (formerly Nestle Waters North America, Inc.) seeking injunctive relief precluding the sale of plastic bottled water unless the packaging and marketing are modified to remove "100% Recyclable" from the labeling.
 The Plaintiff alleged that this marketing is unlawful, unfair, and deceptive business practice in violation of California Public Policy, the California Environmental Marketing Claims Act, and the Federal Trade Commission Green Guides because the bottles are not 100% recyclable due to their material properties.
 Filed 6/16/21.
+See the complaint here.

 Status: On March 8, 2022, the case was consolidated with Swartz v.
 Coca-Cola (No. 3:21-cv-0463).
 That case is pending.